 The most widely distributed theory for the disappearance of bison from the plains is due to over hunting by American settlers encroaching into the region.
 While there is a degree of truth to this, the actual reason is much more complicated.

 American settlers certainly had a large role to play in the decline of the bison.
-Settlers brought their cattle, horses and other animals with them, and fenced off large areas that prevented bison from grazing.
-Commercial bison hunting emerged as well with the furs, tongues and bones being particularly valuable.
+Settlers brought their cattle, horses and other animals with them, and fenced off large areas that prevented the nomadic bison from grazing.

 The American military also sanctioned the killing of wild bison.
 At the time the military was engaged in many conflicts with frontier natives.
 The army knew that the natives relied upon the bison as a primary food source, and thus the removal of their food would make them more dependent on the US government and reduce hostilities.

-Bison management and hunting ground were a key component of the 1868 Treaty of Fort Laramie.
+Bison management and hunting grounds were a key component of the 1868 Treaty of Fort Laramie.

 There were two other factors that contributed to the decline of bison populations: disease and lack of land management.
 These factors go hand in hand.
 Firstly, before settlers even began to show up in the Great Plains, the native populations there were ravaged by European introduced diseases.
 The land they had been tending for thousands of years fell into disarray.